Record of Yoga

-Record Of Yoga is Sri Aurobindo's personal record of his yogic practice during the period from 1909 to 1927.
-A difficult and often cryptic text, it has only recently been published.
-In 1977, the editors of the project published a revised and corrected edition of Sri Aurobindo's Complete Works and started the journal Sri Aurobindo: Archives and Research in which over the next 18 years they published more than 2,000 pages of newly discovered writings, including most of the Record of Yoga.
-This was published in two volumes in 2002.
-Because of Aurobindo's extensive use of Sanskrit terminology, a glossary was compiled and made available free online.
+Record of Yoga is the personal diary of the Indian philosopher and yogi Sri Aurobindo, recording his yogic practice during the period from 1909 to 1927.
+The manuscripts document his daily experiments with the Sapta Chatusthaya (Seven Quadrates), a system of seven groups of four elements which served as the programme for his yoga.
+It uses a specialized terminology including Sanskrit words, abbreviations, and symbols, making it a highly technical text.

-Record of Yoga was recommended by Michael Murphy for those interested in understanding Sri Aurobindo.
+In 1977, the editors of the project published a revised and corrected edition of Sri Aurobindo's Complete Works and started the journal Sri Aurobindo: Archives and Research in which over the next 18 years they published the newly discovered writings.
+Record of Yoga was published in book form in two volumes in 2001.
+Because of the extensive use of technical terms and abbreviations, a glossary is included to explain the specific meanings Sri Aurobindo adapted for his experience.
+The work provides the practical background for the "Yoga of Self-Perfection", the fourth part of his major work The Synthesis of Yoga.